ProkopRandacek/rendering/architecture.md

  |
  +-> input.c                                - Input handling
 ```
-## Scene objects

-### Camera

-Has position and 4 edge rays that define the edge of rendered image.
-Use constructor in `camera.c` to calculate edge rays from one direction vector and screen width & height

-### Light source

-Has only position

-### Shapes
+## Shapes

-#### Sphere

-7 floats;
-1 2 3 = XYZ coordinates
+Are defined in `shapes.h`.
+When serializing into a float array, following rules apply for all shapes:

+- Max length of a shape is 10 floats.
+- Floats on positions:
+  - 0 1 2 are position (or starting position of a shape, for example cylinder)
-4 5 6 = RGB color
+  - 3 4 5 are color
-7 = Radius
+  - 9 is radius (radius of a circle || radius of a smooth edge of a cube)

+Shape specific rules:
+### Sphere

+6 7 8 are not used.

 #### Cube

-9 floats;
-1 2 3 = XYZ coordinates
-4 5 6 = RGB color
-7 8 9 = XYZ scale
+7 8 9 is XYZ scale

 #### Cylinder

-10 floats
-1 2 3 = XYZ center of the bottom of the cylinder
+1 2 3 is XYZ center of the bottom of the cylinder
-4 5 6 = RGB color
-7 8 9 = XYZ center of the top of the cylinder
+7 8 9 is XYZ center of the top of the cylinder
-10 = radius